ethereumclassic/ethereumclassic.github.io/content/blog/2024-08-27-why-would-people-prefer-bitcoin-and-ethereum-classic-rather-than-gold/index.zh.md

 So, given these comparisons between physical gold and crypto, what is the solution to storing our wealth in a world that seems to be increasingly risky with regards to central control and potential dystopia?

-Well, in a way BTC and ETC are physically held as gold is.
+Well, in a way BTC and ETC are physically held as gold is, but they have the advantage that they may be tranfered long distance through the internet.

-If we think about it, the best method is to use a non-custodial wallet with our own private keys, but to secure our private keys we need to write down our secret passphrases and store them in paper, which is a form of physical custody!
+The best method to hold crypto is to use a non-custodial wallet with our own private keys, but to secure our private keys we need to write down our secret passphrases and store them in paper, which is a form of physical custody!

-But the difference is that with physical gold, we can hold a limited amount of value because it would be very cumbersome and revealing to bad actors to walk around with 3 kilos of the metal.
+Another difference is that with physical gold, we can hold a limited amount of value because, for example, it would be very cumbersome and revealing to bad actors to walk around with 3 kilos of the metal!

 With Bitcoin and ETC, we can carry billions of dollars in value with a single secret passphrase.